a-flyleaf/ygbtdm/cast/kay-lin/designnotes.md

     hex: a29b99

 sum: |-
-  Small, thin, wide-eyed.
+  Small, thin, young-looking.
 Clothes are ragged, with a shirt that's a couple sizes too big; neck, hands, and feet are exposed save for uneven bandage-wraps.
 Irises can appear bright yellow-gold.
 Demeanor shifts by the scene.

   Associated with **purple**, dull by default.